ohClaire/ohClaire/README.md

-- 🌻 Hello, I’m Hannah Celemen.
+- 🌻 Hello, I’m Hannah(she/her).
 Welcome to my page!
 - 🏥 Previously, I worked as a medical assistant and medical coordinator for 6 years before deciding to fully transition to software development!
 - 📚 I am currently a Turing student working towards my certificate in Front-End Development.
 - 🐾 I have two mischievous, silly ferrets that I absolutely adore!
 They keep me company and steal my erasers whenever they're not sleeping for 14 hours. 🤪